-You'll get 9 months of business coaching to help you and your farming business.
-Together with your coach, you will identify the strengths of your business and the opportunities for enhancement, allowing you to set business goals to build on the viability and overall resilience of your farm business.
+Identify the strengths of your business and the opportunities for enhancement, allowing you to set business goals to build on the viability and overall resilience of your farm business.

-- Fortnightly confidential one hour, one on one coaching sessions via zoom (or similar online system)
+One on one coaching: Fortnightly confidential one hour, one on one coaching sessions via zoom (or similar online system)